phillarmonic/SyncopateDB/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/phillarmonic/syncopatedb)](https://hub.docker.com/r/phillarmonic/syncopatedb)

 SyncopateDB is a flexible, NoSQL, lightning fast, lightweight, database optimized for SSD with advanced query capabilities and low latency.
-It provides a REST API for data storage and retrieval with robust features including indexing, complex queries, and persistence.
+It provides a REST API (and in the future gRPC connectors) for data storage and retrieval with robust features including indexing, complex queries, and persistence.

 ## Key Features